Source: Wikipedia

 History of diseases

 Shortly after this, another disease of abalone appeared on Santa Cruz Island.
 It spread to the other Channel Islands of California and to the mainland of California.
 This bacterial disease proved to be devastating to both wild and farmed populations.
-It was named "withering syndrome" because the abalones starved to death even when food was plentiful.
-This was because the bacterium infested the digestive tract of the abalones and prevented digestion and absorption of kelp, the abalone's primary food source.
+It was named "withering syndrome" because the abalone starved to death even when food was plentiful.
+This was because the bacterium infested the digestive tract of the abalone and prevented digestion and absorption of kelp, the abalone's primary food source.
 The bacterium is a member of the family Rickettsiaceae.[15]

 Coincidentally, withering syndrome first appeared a few years after H. midae were imported into California, near Smugglers Cove on Santa Cruz Island, adjacent to the area where seaweed was harvested for an abalone farm at Port Hueneme, California.[16]
 Its spread was aided by the Department of Fish and Game, which planted infected abalone into the wild north of Point Conception.[17]